-Historically difficult and time-consuming to manage, mentoring technology now makes launching and managing mentoring programs an initiative worth investing in on an organizational level.
+Historically difficult and time-consuming to manage, mentoring software now makes launching and managing mentoring programs an initiative worth investing in on an organizational level.
 When the main factors that increase diversity and inclusion (voluntary participation, and increased interaction between groups), are taken into consideration, mentoring meets both criteria.

 Open mentoring programs, where all or large segments of the employee population can participate in, can be launched quickly and managed efficiently when using technology to support the effort.
 Open mentoring programs communicate to employees that everyone has equal opportunity for professional development in their own unique environment.
 Options for employees to create and even administrate ERGs based on gender, ethnicity, or even stage of life helps employees to feel like they are accepted and belong.
 Research conducted by Catalyst Research Center for Advancing Leader Effectiveness shows a direct correlation between employees' perceptions of being included to retention and growth.
 It certainly would have been valued by my 20-something year old self, and represented a cost saving in terms of turnover for the company I worked for.

 In addition to open programs, mentoring programs targeting certain populations are a highly effective strategy in meeting diversity goals.
 For instance, organizations looking to increase women in leadership are able to provide both feedback and access to leadership through mentoring programs, two identified areas of disparity that stall professional progress for women.
 In a study conducted by Harvard Business Review, increases in management between 9% and 13% for black and Hispanic men, and Asian-American men and women were reported in organizations with voluntary programs, with no decrease for white or black women over a 5-year period.